 The effects of even-aged versus uneven-aged silviculture and resulting landscape quality on the hydrology and biodiversity of vernal pools.

-– Dr. Marie Larocque (UQAM), Dr. Angélique Dupuch and Dr. Yann Surget Groba (UQO)
+– Prof. Marie Larocque and student Marjolaine Roux (UQAM) (sub-project 1), Dr. Philippe Nolet and Yann Surget Groba (UQO) (sub-project 2)

 Stay tuned for results